Insurance

 If your insurance does not cover your stay in the Netherlands and you cannot make use of the international treaty described above, you will have to take out private insurance.
 Special policies are available for international students.

 The insurance, ICS certificate, is offered by AON Consultants.
-For conditions and extent of coverage please see here.
+For conditions and extent of coverage please click here.
 The student is of course free to take out any other private healthcare insurance.

-International students who have their own health insurance (other than the AON insurance offered by Wageningen University, which is valid in the Netherlands) are strongly advised to purchase liability insurance as a simple accident can easily cost you hundreds of euros in the Netherlands.
+International students who have their own health insurance (other than the AON insurance offered by Wageningen University) are strongly advised to purchase liability insurance as a simple accident can easily cost you hundreds of euros in the Netherlands.
 This insurance can be bought with AON and costs around €40,- a year.

 Collective Travel Insurance